 Whilst any breach of the above Code of Conduct may lead to disciplinary action, the following behaviour will be immediately referred for action:

-A player found to be under the influence of drink or drugs on the Carnoustie Golf Links courses.
+- A player found to be under the influence of drugs on the Carnoustie Golf Links courses

 It is our intention that everyone who has the fortune to play any of the Carnoustie Golf Courses, truly enjoys their round, whether it be as a season ticket holder, guest or visitor.
 This Code of Conduct is intended to ensure that this is the case for both the occasional and regular player.